7 WA counties should mask up, CDC recommends

 These counties include Grays Harbor, Thurston, Clark, Grant, Adams, Spokane and Walla Walla.

 The CDC’s most recent COVID-19 community levels were calculated Thursday using data from June 30-July 6.
-The number of Washington counties classified as high risk decreased this week; 15 Washington counties were classified as high risk on June 30.
+The number of Washington counties classified as high risk decreased this week; 15 counties were classified as high risk on June 30.

 Community levels are calculated based on COVID-19 cases per capita and the percent of inpatient beds occupied by COVID-19 patients, according to the CDC.